Wattpad/gatas/README.md

 - `framework/` contains helper libraries for model development, training and evaluation.
 - `gatas/` contains the implementation of GATAS.
 - `node_classification/` contains a node label classifier using the model.
-- `link_prediction/` contains a link prediction model using the model.
+- `link_prediction/` contains a link predictor using the model.

 ## Instructions